icicle-lang/icicle-lang.github.io/posts/2025-02-01-a-time-travelling-optimisation.md

 and fully applied applications.

 It's important to note that `Let`, `InitAccumulator` and `Read` introduce scope... they contain the `Statement` that can use the binding introduced.
+To make life easier, we disallow shadowing in this DSL – shadowed bindings in the source language will be freshened.

-Furthermore, we should not that Avalanche programs can get pretty large, with map operations for example often including code for a binary search.
+Furthermore, we should note that Avalanche programs can get pretty large, with map operations for example often including code for a binary search.
 Typical Avalanche programs also contain the code for up to a hundred user queries.